Submit request or call to make an appointment.

 Patients often receive medication to treat pulmonary hypertension.
 Some children receive a liquid medication at home.
 Others may need an intravenous medication that requires continuous monitoring in the intensive care unit.

 Cardiac catheterization is a minimally invasive procedure.
 A surgeon will insert small tubes into blood vessels, then thread tools through the tubes.
 Also known as catheters, these tubes give the surgeon the ability to precisely diagnose pulmonary hypertension, pinpoint a treatment plan and monitor progress.

-Edward S. Kim, M.D., pediatric cardiologist with UofL Physicians, is medical director of our two state-of-the-art cardiac catheterization laboratories.
+Pediatric cardiologist Edward S. Kim, M.D. is medical director of our two state-of-the-art cardiac catheterization laboratories.
 He and his team work closely with other providers, including pulmonologists, neonatologists and intensivists, to ensure that patients receive coordinated, multidisciplinary care.